pchiorean/Indentz/lib/README.md

 | oldLinks   | `string` \| `string[]` | A link name, or an array of link names to be replaced. |
 | newLink    | `string`               | New link name (if same folder), or full link path.     |

 Replaces a link or a list of links with a different one.
 A selection limits the scope.
-Returns `true` if a replacement is made, `false` if not.
+Returns `true` if a replacement was made, `false` if not.

-##### Example
+#### Example

 ```js
 replaceLink('link1.jpg', 'link1.psd'); // Both links are in the same folder